niranjank804/43.DEEP-LEARNING---IX/README.md

-Environment: IBM Planning Analytics Cloud
-Affected Instances: Assurant Dev, Assurant QA, Assurant GFS Dev

-Issue:
-After a production environment copy was performed on 26-Jun-2026, all three lower environment TM1 servers (Assurant Dev, Assurant QA, Assurant GFS Dev) start but automatically stop within seconds.
-This affects all lower environments refreshed from production.

-Steps to Reproduce:
+Hi Robert,

+I wanted to let you know that I have submitted an IBM support ticket for the TM1 server issue affecting our lower environments.

+Ticket Number: TS022482515

-Click Start on Assurant Dev, Assurant QA, or Assurant GFS Dev instance Server shows "Processing" briefly
-Server automatically changes to Stopped within seconds Logs Reviewed:
+Issue: Assurant Dev, Assurant QA, and Assurant GFS Dev TM1 servers are automatically stopping within seconds of being started, following the production environment refresh performed today (26-Jun-2026).

-tm1server.log shows a graceful shutdown sequence only - no FATAL, ERROR, or Exception messages found AgentActions.log confirms multiple start attempts by multiple users No application-level error found in startup logs across all affected instances
-Request:
+I reviewed the available logs (tm1server.log and AgentActions.log) and found no application-level errors — the server is shutting down gracefully, which indicates this is a platform-level issue on IBM's end rather than a configuration or application problem.

-Please investigate the environment refresh and restore all three lower environment instances (Assurant Dev, Assurant QA, Assurant GFS Dev) to a startable state.
+IBM has been asked to investigate the environment refresh and restore all three instances to a startable state.

+I will keep you updated as IBM responds.

+Please let me know if you need anything else from my end.